 This week at the first of the season local Farmer’s Markets–

 Ramps are related to leeks and here in the Midwest they’re the very first thing that pops out of the ground and are usually sold at Farmer’s Markets from late April to very early May (about three weeks) and then gone.
 It’s hard to define what a ramp tastes like.
 They taste both sweet and strong- maybe slightly like a sweet earthy garlic.
 A popular way to enjoy them is in a salad.
-We spent Saturday morning at the Farmer’s Market in Madison WI and brought two bunches of ramps home with us.
+We spent Saturday morning at the Farmer’s Market in Madison WI and bought two bunches of ramps home with us.
 I made a ramp salad with lemon vinaigrette dressing– the recipe is here .
 It was fabulous, you will love it.
 Give it a try.
 Next week, perhaps two weeks from now, rhubarb will be available for sale.
 I’ve included a favorite family recipe for rhubarb crunch.
+Fun Fact- Did you know rhubarb is not a fruit.
+A good rule of thumb is that fruit is the seed-bearing structure in flowering plants.
+So botanically–the flowers you see on tomato plants, cucumbers, peas, pumpkins, and peppers make them a fruit.
+Rhubarb is classified as a perennial vegetable.

 3 cups diced rhubarb